 While recent decades have seen a significant increase in the range and scale of global development research partnerships, there is still a long way to go in removing historical colonial legacies and racial inequities.
 LMIC researchers and institutions tend to be under-represented in research partnerships and the long-standing, often implicit, assumption that knowledge flows only from HICs to LMICs means knowledge and expertise from LMICs has historically been unacknowledged.
 Research funders are recognising the importance of addressing these issues and are working with UKCDR to explore and improve practices in a number of areas – in particular on ensuring equitable partnerships and preventing harm in research.

-Equitable research partnerships are a moral imperative for addressing racist and colonial practices – and they are essential to achieve greater research impact and effectively tackle the world’s greatest development challenges.
+Equitable research partnerships are not just a moral imperative for addressing racist and colonial practices – they are essential to achieve greater research impact and effectively tackle the world’s greatest development challenges.
 The COVID-19 pandemic demonstrates the expertise and coordination capacity of many African countries and regional bodies in epidemics preparedness and rapid response and developing innovations, as well as the value of global collaboration and local research leadership.
 Researchers in the UK and Senegal for example, are working together to develop low-cost, rapid diagnostic tests for COVID-19.
 African research leaders are also working collaboratively to set research priorities to control and tackle COVID-19 on the continent.
 Global research challenges require truly global voices, ideas and expertise, and we will not be able to solve them, until all voices are heard, and all have a seat at the table.

 However, to be truly equitable, and to achieve this impact, international research partnerships must be built on mutual respect, participation and benefits, with equal value and recognition placed on all partners contribution.
 Funders of international development research have a crucial role in ensuring research partnerships – particularly those between high and low income countries – are more equitable.
 There have been a number of efforts to set principles and guidance including the San Code on Research Ethics, KFPE’s guide for transboundary partnerships, the Research Fairness Initiative, and UKCDR’s report.
 The guidance recommend that funders set the tone for research partnerships in their language and expectations, ensure joint research agenda setting between research partners, seek to shift the centre of gravity through directly funding LMIC institutions, provide long-term funding to support sustainable partnerships and value diverse, complementary skills and knowledge.